Tallinna JK Legion

-Tallinna Jalgpalli Klubi Legion, or simply TJK Legion, is an Estonian football club, based in Tallinn.
+Tallinna Jalgpalli Klubi Legion, or simply TJK Legion, is an Estonian football club based in Tallinn.
 On 4 January 2008, Tallinna Jalgpalli Klubi and Tallinna SK Legion merged into this club.
-The club competes in Esiliiga, the second-highest division in the Estonian football.
+The club competes in Esiliiga B, the third-highest division in the Estonian football.

 TJK Legion's predecessor is the two-time Estonian champion Tallinna Jalgpalli Klubi.

 History

 Predecessor Tallinna JK

 Tallinna Jalgpalli Klubi, or TJK in short, was founded on 5 May 1921 and were one of the founding members of the Estonian Football Championship in 1921.
-TJK became the first football club in Estonia to have a foreign coach, appointing Hungarian Franz Woggenhuber as coach in 1922.
+In many ways, TJK were the pioneers in Estonian football.
+They became the first football club in Estonia to appoint a foreign coach and constructed the first modern football stadium in Estonia, the TJK Stadium.

 The club became Estonian champions twice, winning the championship in 1926 and 1928, also later winning the Estonian Cup in 1939.
-TJK was the home club for a number of Estonian internationals, with Eduard Ellmann-Eelma being the most well-known.
+TJK was the home club for a number of Estonian internationals, with Eduard Ellmann-Eelma, Richard Kuremaa and Arnold Pihlak being the most well-known.

-Tallinna Jalgpalli Klubi was disbanded in 1941 due to World War II and re-established in 2001, after which the club was renowned for its successful youth system and was the starting point for famous Estonian internationals Konstantin Vassiljev, Tarmo Kink and Dmitri Kruglov.
+Tallinna Jalgpalli Klubi was disbanded in 1941 due to World War II and re-established in 1992, after which the club was renowned for its successful youth system and was the starting point for famous Estonian internationals Konstantin Vassiljev, Tarmo Kink and Dmitri Kruglov.